The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: Crossing probabilities for rectangles at the self-dual point

 Still assuming that $\g_1$ and $\g_2$ do not intersect, we would like to estimate the probability of $\g_1$ and $\g_2$ being connected by a path knowing that $\Ga_1=\g_1$ and $\Ga_2=\g_2$.
 Following the exploration procedure described above, we can discover $\g_1$ and $\g_2$ without touching any edge in the interior of $G_0(\g_1,\g_2)$.
 Therefore, the process in the domain is a random-cluster model with specific boundary condition.

 The boundary of $G_0(\g_1,\g_2)$ can be split into several sub-arcs of various types (see Figure~\ref{fig:rectangle_R}): some are sub-arcs of $\g_1$ or $\g_2$, while the others are (adjacent to) sub-arcs of their symmetric images $\sigma_d(\g_1)$ and $\sigma_d(\g_2)$.
-The conditioning on $\Ga_1=\g_1$ and $\Ga_2=\g_2$ ensures that the edges along the sub-arcs of the first type are open; the connections along the others depend on the exact explored configuration in a much more intricate way, but in any case the boundary condition imposed on the configuration inside $G(\tilde\g_1, \tilde\g_2)$ dominates the mixed boundary condition --- notice that \emph{any} boundary condition dominates the free one and that $\tilde{\g}_1$ and $\tilde{\g}_2$ are two sub-arcs of the first type (they are then wired).
+The conditioning on $\Ga_1=\g_1$ and $\Ga_2=\g_2$ ensures that the edges along the sub-arcs of the first type are open; the connections along the others depend on the exact explored configuration in a much more intricate way, but in any case the boundary condition imposed on the configuration inside $G(\tilde\g_1, \tilde\g_2)$ is larger than the mixed boundary condition.
+Notice that \emph{any} boundary condition dominates the free one and that $\tilde{\g}_1$ and $\tilde{\g}_2$ are two sub-arcs of the first type (they are then wired).
+We deduce that the measure restricted to $G_0(\tilde\g_1,\tilde\g_2)$ stochastically dominates the restriction of $\phi_{\tilde\g_1,\tilde\g_2}$ to $G_0(\tilde\g_1,\tilde\g_2)$.

 From these observations, we deduce that for any increasing event $B$ \emph{depending only on edges in $G_0(\g_1,\g_2)$},